Harry Crerar: Corps commander

 The corps formed part of South-Eastern Command, under Lieutenant-General Bernard Montgomery.
 Crerar and Montgomery instituted a vigorous training program.
 Exercise Spartan in March 1943, was a major training exercise that involved over 250,000 troops and over 72,000 vehicles.
 Crerar's handling of the I Canadian Corps during the exercise drew praise from McNaughton, General Sir Bernard Paget, the Commander-in-Chief, Home Forces, and Brooke, who was now a knight, a general and the Chief of the Imperial General Staff (CIGS).
 Paget and Brooke, however, were unimpressed with McNaughton's performance in the exercise, and Brooke in particular became an advocate for McNaughton's removal.

 Without operational experience to draw on, Canadian officers were judged on technical and staff education.
 This tended to favour Royal Military College-educated engineers and gunners.
 Crerar showed tact and restraint in the relief of officers who did not meet his standards, and often suggested alternative postings where they could perform good service in a Canadian Army that was still desperately short of trained officers.

 Crerar suggested that Canadian troops participate in raids on the French coast to gain combat experience.
-A small raid was conducted French coastal village of Hardelot in April 1942, but the fifty Canadian troops involved did not step ashore.
-A much larger raid on Dieppe on 19 August involving over 6,000 Allied troops, of whom 4,963 were Canadian, was a disaster; 907 Canadian soldiers were killed died of wounds or died while prisoners of war; 2,460 were wounded; and 1,946 captured, of whom 568 were wounded; only 2,210 returned to the UK at the end of the operation, of whom 586 were wounded.
+A small raid was conducted on the French coastal village of Hardelot in April 1942, but the fifty Canadian troops involved did not step ashore.
+A much larger raid on Dieppe on 19 August involving over 6,000 Allied troops, of whom 4,963 were Canadian.
+Crerar's role was restricted to the training of the 2nd Canadian Division, which ended when it went to the Isle of Wight for combined operations training.
+He had the right of appeal to the Canadian government if he felt the operation was unduly hazardous, but did not do so.
+The Canadians took heavy losses.

 Crerar pressed for his troops to be committed to the North African campaign under Montgomery's command.
 This was opposed by McNaughton, who wanted the Canadian troops kept together under the command of a Canadian for the upcoming campaign in North West Europe, but by March 1943 it was clear that this would not occur before 1944.
-On 23 April 1943, Brooke met with McNaughton and presented an alternative proposal to send the 1st Canadian Division to the Mediterranean to take part in Operation Husky, codename for the Allied invasion of Sicily.
+On 23 April 1943, Brooke met with McNaughton and presented an alternative proposal to send the 1st Canadian Division to the Mediterranean to take part in Operation Husky, the codename for the Allied invasion of Sicily.
 This was quickly approved by the Canadian government.